lauren-west/cs124/design.md

 ## User Testing
 It was mentioned in Design Designs that we used User Testing to decide on a pencil icon vs touch to edit.
 We set up an experiment and asked User A to comment on the design with the pencil feature and a design that would be touch to edit.
 User A said that the touch to edit was clear enough, and made for better aesthetics.
 We also took this test to User B, who shared similar remarks in favor of touch to edit.
+User C reminded us that we did not have a list box on our main page, so we made sure to add that in our final design.
+Lastly, User C remarked on our radio buttons and requested them to be changed to checkboxes which we did in our final design.
 ![)](https://user-images.githubusercontent.com/54875885/134599216-2724e8e7-9b9a-4954-bc96-4c50a109f02f.png)

 ## Final Design